suzanbaert/Resources_and_Bookmarks/MOD_Unsupervised.md

 ### 1. Kmeans

 **Principle:**
-+ Randomly assign k centroids
++ Randomly assign to k clusters and calculate k initial centroids
 + Assign each observation to the closest centroid
 + Recalculate centroid as the middle of the current cluster
 + Repeat until no observation changes cluster